-In 2008, Virat Kohli led India U-19 team lift the U-19 Cricket World Cup.
-After the brilliant performances in U-19 WC, Kohli was bought by Royal Challengers Bangalore in the inaugural edition of the IPL.
+In 2008, Virat Kohli led India’s U-19 team to lift the U-19 Cricket World Cup.
+After the brilliant performances in U-19 WC, And then Kohli was bought by Royal Challengers Bangalore in the inaugural edition of the IPL.

 Kohli received a Grade D contract in the annual BCCI contracts list which entitled him to earn Rs 15 lakh in 2008.
-He scored his first ODI century against Sri Lanka.
+He made his ODI International debut on Aug 18, 2008, against Sri Lanka at Dambulla, And he scored his first ODI century against Sri Lanka.
 He made his T20I debut against Zimbabwe at Harare and scored an unbeaten 26.

 Kohli rose to the captaincy of the ODI team for the first time against Sri Lanka in a tri-series in the Caribbean after an injury ruled MS Dhoni out.
 He later achieved a 5-0 clean sweep over Zimbabwe. he scored the fastest ODI century by an Indian, off just 52 balls, against Australia at Jaipur, helping India chase down a mammoth target of 360 In 2013.